 The impression is that this exhibition, organized in cooperation with the Whitney Museum of American Art, will offer a refreshed analysis of this important aspect of Edward Hopper’s production by tracing the historical roots of his inspiration as well as the reception of his work in the contemporary moment.

-Edward Hopper will be on display at the Fondation Beyeler in Riehen, Basel from 26 January until 17 May 2020.
+Edward Hopper will be on display at the Fondation Beyeler in Riehen, Basel until 20 September 2020.
+The museum reopens on May 11, 2020.

 Featured image: Edward Hopper - Gas, 1940.
 Oil on canvas, 66.7 x 102.2 cm.
 The Museum of Modern Art, New York, Mrs. Simon Guggenheim Fund © Heirs of Josephine Hopper / 2019, ProLitteris, Zurich.
 Photo: © 2019 Digital image, The Museum of Modern Art, New York / Scala, Florence.
 All images courtesy Fondation Beyeler.